5/8 x 7 15/16 x 7 15/16 in. (1.6 x 20.2 x 20.2 cm) (show scale)

-Round, highly polished pewter plate with wide rim that curves upward slightly at edge; incised line around rim and around center of plate.
+Highly polished, round pewter plate with wide rim that curves upward at edge.
+Incised line around rim, about ¼" from edge, and around inside bottom.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome